Mateus Costa

 Mateus Cupertino Costa (born 1 January 1970) is the current manager of Goa Professional League club Pax of Nagoa.

 Coaching career

 On 10 January 2015, it was revealed that Costa had been coaching Sporting Clube de Goa in the Federation Cup after the dismissal Óscar Bruzón.
-Costa lead Sporting Goa to the semi-finals of the Federation Cup where they lost 3–0 to eventual champions, Bengaluru FC.
+Costa led Sporting Goa to the semi-finals of the Federation Cup where they lost 3–0 to eventual champions, Bengaluru FC.

 In 2020, he appointed as new head coach of Churchill Brothers, after the sacked Portuguese manager Bernardo Tavares.
 After appointing head coach of Churchill in second term in February 2023, he guided the team in 2023 Indian Super Cup.